mmbman/Katagiri/1987-06-06-Genjokoan-Talk-2.md

 **Question:** Hojo-san, you said alayavijñāna is the fruit of your past actions, it includes the seeds of your future.
 It’s also the fruit of the cosmic aspect?

 **Katagiri Roshi:** Yes.
-Yes, that’s true.
-Everything has it.
-But, how those hinge in the past, in the present, in the future, is stored in that consciousness – how it works, at super-speed.
+Yes, that’s true. *Everything* – everything has it.
+But how those things – in the past, in the present, in the future – are stored in that consciousness – how it works, at super-speed.

-**Same person:** So it’s consciousness of that, of how it works, when you’re in alayavijñāna.
+**Questioner:** So it’s consciousness of *that*, of how it works, when you’re in alayavijñāna.

-**Katagiri**.
-Yes.
+**Katagiri:** Yes!
 That’s right.
-So, without leaving any trace of each single seed – but, it’s there.
+So, without leaving any trace of each single [seed] – but, it’s there.
 Do you understand?
-That is called, whatever you say: atoms, and particles... *[He laughs.]* Alayavijñāna is kind of a huge black hole in the Universe. *[He laughs.]* I don’t know.
-Anyway, those myriad things working at super-speed.
-That is, Buddhism says, interdependent co-origination.
+[Those are] called – whatever you say – atoms, or particles... *[He laughs.]* Well, alayavijñāna is a kind of a huge black hole in the Universe. *[He laughs.]* I don’t know; well, anyway, those myriad, myriad things [are] working at super-speed.
+That is, Buddhism says, *interdependent co-origination*.

-**Question:** So, in that consciousness, you perceive the whole stream of karma.
+**Questioner:** So, in that consciousness, you perceive the whole stream of karma.

 **Katagiri Roshi:** Yes.
-Stream.
-That’s why in Buddhist psychology, the definition of alayavijñāna is “just like the stream of a waterfall.”
+That’s why in Buddhist psychology, the definition of alayavijñāna is “just like a stream [or] waterfall.”
 Constantly going.

-*Constantly going* means something permanent.
-There are three meanings of the permanent in Buddhism.
-One is the essence of nature, essence of existence, is going permanently.
+*Constantly going* means something *permanent*.
+[But there are] three meanings of the permanent in Buddhism.
+One is that the essence of nature, essence of existence, is going permanently.
 That is understandable.
-The second: change.
-As origination, and extinction, origination, extinction, origination; appearance, disappearance; are going in perpetual series.
+The second: *change* – as origination and extinction, origination, extinction, origination; appearance, disappearance – is going in perpetual series.
 That is the second meaning.
-In other words, change is going in perpetual series.
-Third: intermittence.
+In other words, *change* is going in perpetual series.
+The third: *intermittence*.
 Intermittence is going in perpetual series.

-Tomorrow, I want to get into the *Genjōkōan* a little bit, as a whole.
-But in *Genjōkōan* Dōgen Zenji mentions that before and after is cut off.
-But, before and after are coming together.
-It’s complicated, but that is called intermittence of time is going in perpetual series.
-At that time, intermittence is not longer intermittent; it’s permanent, because it’s going, constantly.
-But even though you say *consistently*, still we are caught by the concept.
-It’s not a constant; it’s still intermittent there.
-Behind the word so-called *constantly*, your thinking is cut off in pieces.
-So still you don’t know exactly what the permanent is.
-That’s why Buddhism mentions three meanings of permanence.
+Well, tomorrow I want to get into the *Genjōkōan* a little bit as a whole.
+But [that’s why] in *Genjōkōan* Dōgen Zenji says that before and after is cut off, but before and after are coming together.
+It’s complicated.
+But that is called “intermittence of time is going in perpetual series.”
+At that time, intermittence is no longer intermittent; it’s permanent – because it’s going, constantly.
+But even if you say “[constantly],” still we are caught by the concept; so it’s not constant; it’s still intermittent there.
+By the word “constantly” your thinking is cut off in pieces, so still you don’t know exactly what the permanent is.

+That’s why Buddhism [teaches] three meanings of permanence.
 So permanence is not permanent; simultaneously you can say that permanence is impermanent.
-So, impermanence must be found in permanence.
+So permanent impermanence must be found in permanence.
 Permanence must be found in impermanence.
-Because, this is reality.
-That’s why this is a little bit different from the usual sense of permanence.
+Because, this is our reality. *[He laughs.]* So that’s why this is a little bit different from the usual sense of permanence.

 **Question:** Sorry, I missed the first of the three components.